Feed Nova Scotia

 Results and Impact

-Charity Intelligence rates Feed Nova Scotia as Average on demonstrated impact per dollar spent.
+Charity Intelligence has rated Feed Nova Scotia as having Good demonstrated social impact per dollar spent.

 My anchor